virot/powershellYK/Docs/Commands/Connect-YubikeyFIDO2.md

 ```

 ## DESCRIPTION
-Allows FIDO2 commands to be sent to the Yubikey
+Allows FIDO2 commands to be sent to the YubiKey
 Must be run as Administrator

 ## EXAMPLES